RafifAljuraybah/Portfolio-Projects/Posters/README.md

-🔹 Overview: A research-based data analysis presented in a structured academic-style poster.
+🔹 Overview: A storytelling-based visualization focusing on a key insight from a dataset.

-🛠 Skills Used: Data analysis, visualization, research communication 📊 Key Insights: Summarizing complex data findings in a visually engaging way
+🛠 Skills Used: Data visualization, narrative-driven insights

+📊 Key Insight: Highlighting a specific finding and presenting it in an engaging visual format